simonmichael/hledger_site/faq.md

 - include multiple data sets
 - generate recurring transactions by rule
 - add extra postings (splits) to transactions by rule
-- show a forecast of future activity, eg to help with cashflow planning
+- show a forecast of future activity, e.g. to help with cashflow planning
 - make a budget report, showing your budget goals and status by account and period

 Also, it can:

 - generate interest transactions by rule
 - help you enter new transactions with prompts or a terminal UI
-- help you convert and import new transactions from external sources, eg banks
+- help you convert and import new transactions from external sources, e.g. banks
 - be used as a library in a quick Haskell script or compiled program

 ## How could that help me ?